DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 If you do have alcohol, make it clear to attendees that the anti-harassment policy applies to the entire event, including when alcohol is served.
 Additionally, make sure attendees know that/when alcohol will be available so they can prepare accordingly.

 At the event, make sure there are an appropriate number of sober staff on hand to assist with any problems if they arise.
 Make sure to clearly identify the staff members at the beginning of the event.
-[Read more](https://adacamp.org/adacamp-toolkit/serving-alcohol-at-social-events/).
+Read more on [serving alcohol at social events](https://adacamp.org/adacamp-toolkit/serving-alcohol-at-social-events/).

 ## 9. Designs & printed materials